Can't File as Single If Married - IRS Rules

 Head of Household (Sometimes Available)

-Generally, a married taxpayer must:
+Generally, to be considered unmarried for Head of Household purposes, a married taxpayer must:

 Why Some People Ask About Filing Single